Sheltie Traits: Characteristics of The Shetland Sheepdog

 Sheltie talk is just about any noise a Sheltie makes that isn't a bark or a whine.
 It is, without question, completely adorable.
 Does your Sheltie talk to you?
 We've discovered the chattiness of Shelties goes way beyond barking.
 Check out these silly noises...

-This article includes some cute Sheltie photos of back-sleeping in action.
-Plus, you'll learn about the psychology of this behavior and what kind of mood your Sheltie is likely to be in when he sleeps belly-up.
+Why do Shelties sleep on their backs with all four paws in the air?
+Check out these cute Sheltie photos of back-sleeping in action.
+Plus, learn about the psychology of this behavior and what kind of mood your Sheltie's in when he sleeps belly-up.

 Shelties are notoriously shy dogs.
 But it doesn't have to be that way.
 Socializing Shelties when they're young boosts their confidence for the rest of their lives.
 While this nervous Sheltie trait is genetic, there is more you can do to help your pooch be confident.